An enhanced Euler characteristic of sutured instanton homology: Twisted sutured homology

 \subsection{Contact handles and bypasses}

 \quad

 Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact structure on $M^\p\backslash{\rm int} M$ with dividing sets $\ga^\p\cup(-\ga)$.
 For monopole theory and instanton theory, Baldwin and Sivek \cite{baldwin2016contact,baldwin2016instanton} (see also \cite{li2018gluing}) constructed a \textbf{contact gluing map} based on contact handle decompositions and the first author \cite{li2018gluing} showed that the map is functorial, \textit{i.e.} it is indepedent of the contact handle decompositions and gluing two contact structures induces composite maps.
-This construction can be adapted to the formal sutured homology associated to any other Floer-type theory.
 In this subsection, we will describe the maps associated to contact 1- and 2-handle attachments, and bypass attachments (\textit{c.f.} \cite{honda2000classification}).

 {\bf Contact 1-handle.} Suppose $D_-$ and $D_+$ are disjoint embedded disks in $\partial M$ which each intersect $\ga$ in a single properly embedded arc.
 Consider the standard contact structure $\xi_{\rm std}$ on the 3-ball $B^3$.
 We glue $(D^2\times [-1,1],\xi_{D^2})\cong (B^3,\xi_{\rm std})$ to $(M,\ga)$ by diffeomorphisms which preserve and reverse orientations, respectively, and identify the dividing sets with the sutures.
 Then we round corners as shown in Figure \ref{fig:onehandle} (\textit{c.f.} \cite[Figure 2]{baldwin2016instanton}).
 Let $(M_1,\ga_1)$ be the resulting sutured manifold.